Yummy use for leftover oatmeal

 Meanwhile, in another frying pan, heat 1/8 cup of olive oil and saute a bag of spinach in it.
 You may have to add the spinach gradually as it wilts to fit all of it in the frying pan.
 Use salad tongs to keep the spinach moving so the bottom doesn’t burn.
 When all the spinach is wilted and bright green, turn off the heat.

 Put an oatmeal pancake on each plate.
-On the pancake, put a serving of spinach, and on top of that a piece of lox.
-Serve with Greek yogurt on the side, and sliced apples.
+On the pancake, put a serving of Greek yogurt, then spinach, and on top of that a piece of lox.
+Squeeze lemon over the top if you like.
+Serve with sliced apples.